-Notes: These estimates do not reflect the full facility upgrades required which are highly variable based on state of repair, location, etc. Pending further analysis, there will likely be additional capital improvements and costs to ensure a successful zero-emission vehicle operation, including battery storage, photovoltaics, additional vehicles, contingency components, utility enhancements, etc. -Rounded to the nearest tenth.
+Notes: These estimates do not reflect the full facility upgrades required which are highly variable based on state of repair, location, etc. Pending further analysis, there will likely be additional capital improvements and costs to ensure a successful zero-emission vehicle operation, including battery storage, photovoltaics, additional vehicles, contingency components, utility enhancements, etc.

-7.2 Potential Funding Sources
+Potential Funding Sources 7.2